ICPC2023-ss/GivFAM/README.md

 =================
 - ` Download Java files from PROMISE database.`
 - ` Generate code images, run `makeTxt.py` and `codeVis.py`.`
-- ` Data storage format shoud be like:`
+- ` Data storage format should be like:`

 ```
 -data